 Kelly Tennille Grooms completed the Doctor of Ministry degree at Baptist Theological Seminary at Richmond in the spring of 2016.
 Her studies culminated with a project entitled "An Exploratory Study on the Impact of Acoustics on Congregational Singing and Worship."
 She also holds the Master of Music in organ performance from Indiana University, Bloomington, and the Bachelor of Music in organ performance from Mars Hill College.

 She has served as a church musician for much of her life.
-Her current ministry is as an organ substitute, recitalist, choral clinician, and leader of hymn festivals in churches throughout the Grooms & Payne service area.
+Her current ministry is as Organist/Choirmaster at St. John's Episcopal Church in Halifax, Virginia.
+Her role there involves use of modern organ technology to play even when she's not actually on the bench!
+She continues her ministry as an organ substitute, recitalist, choral clinician, and leader of hymn festivals in churches throughout the Grooms & Payne service area.